koenw/bodem/README.md

 ## Why?

 I really like how radically simple the Gopher protocol is.
-This feature is even more appealing to me today, now that even a 'simple' web page involves a ton of moving parts (e.g. let's encrypt integration, checking for vulnerabilities in your dependencies, etc.).
+This feature is even more appealing to me today, since these days even a 'simple' web page probably involves a ton of moving parts (e.g. let's encrypt integration, keeping track of vulnerabilities in your dependencies, etc.).

 To give you an example of how simple the Gopher protocol really is, here is an example of using *netcat* to download a file over Gopher: